-Any suspension from duty must end at this point (subregulation 3.10(6) of the PS Regulations).
+Any suspension from duty must end at this point (s.14(7) of the PS Regulations).

 Date of effect

 The date of effect of a sanction will not necessarily be the same as the date on which the sanction is decided.
 It may be necessary to allow time for administrative action to be taken to put the sanction into effect—for example, organising an appropriate placement for a re-assignment of duties.